Board Governance Framework

 - Work closely with the CEO to ensure an effective working relationship between the CEO and the Board

-- Review and approve CEO expenses
+- Review and approve CEO and Board Directors expenses

 - Resolve issues with individual directors and provide feedback, including addressing any attendance issues, and handle any resignations